tenox7/wrp/README.md

 * [Download a WRP binary](https://github.com/tenox7/wrp/releases/) run it on a machine that will become your WRP gateway/server.
 This should be modern hardware and OS.
 Google Chrome / Chromium Browser is required to be preinstalled.
 Do not try to run WRP on an old machine like Windows XP or 98.
 * Make sure you have disabled firewall or open port WRP is listening on (by default 8080).
-* Point your legacy browser to `http://address:port` of the WRP server.
+* Point your legacy browser to `http://address:port` of the WRP server or set your proxy address there.
 * Type a search string or a full http/https URL and click **Go**.
 * Select whether you want to use graphical (ISMAP) or simple HTML mode.

-## Proxy Mode
+### Proxy mode

-* Experimentally you can also set it as a proxy server.
+- Try to use http:// addresses only, the proxy will automatically rewrite them to https as needed.
-* Supported is proxy.pac automatic proxy configuration.
+- https:// addresses are limited in functionality (no /suffix or path).
-* Only use http:// on the client side, do not attempt to use https://
+- You can use `/proxy.pac` automatic configuration mode.
-* WRP Proxy will automatically do https:// on the server side.
+- Proxy mode doesn't have a customizable web interface with html forms.
+All configuration is done via flags.

 ### Image Map Mode